Prof. Benu Brata Das has been elected as a Fellow of the National Academy of Sciences (FNASc), 2020

 Elected member of Guha Research Conference from the year 2019.

 Elected Fellow of West Bengal Academy of Science & Technology (WAST), 2019.

 1. DNA Topoisomerase structure, cellular and biochemical functions.

-2. Explore the molecular mechanisms of Top 1cc-induced DNA lesions and Tyrosyl-DNA phosphodiesterase 1 (TDP1) mediated DNA repair.
+2. Explore the molecular mechanisms of DNA damage induced by covalent trapping of Top1 on DNA (Top1cc) and Tyrosyl-DNA phosphodiesterase 1 (TDP1) mediated DNA repair.

 3. Explore new DNA repair pathways in mitochondria and the role of mtDNA damage in human diseases.

 4. Explore the role of post-translational modifications (PTMs i.e. phosphorylation, acetylation, methylation, ubiquitylation and SUMOylation) of DNA repair proteins and response to anticancer agents.

 5. Unravel the functional and biological coupling of Poly(ADP-ribose)polymerase (PARP1) with DNA repair pathways.